weighted-random/wr/README.rst

 *wr is a weighted random implementation in Python.*

-``wrr.get`` returns a key of a passed in dict based on the weights of the keys as their respective values.
+``wr.get`` returns a key of a passed in dict based on the weights of the keys as their respective values.
 ``{key: weight}`` The key can be anything hashable including callables but the weight must be a integer.